semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 ### Addons

-Addon margins for TabLine.Item correspond to addon margins in [Button](/components/button/) and other controls.
+Addons inside TabLine.Item has the same margins addons inside the [Button](/components/button/) have.

 > 💡 Please do not place icon without a text inside TabLine.Item.